Trekking to Traveller's Pass from Sary Mogol: A Complete Guide with Views of Lenin Peak

 How to get to Sary-Mogol from Osh

-Reaching Sary-Mogol from Osh is simple but spectacular.
-Although the distance is not that great in kilometers, the road crosses mountains and valleys, making the journey slow but visually stunning.
-The trip can take between 5 and 7 hours, depending on the type of transport and the condition of the road.
+To reach Sary-Mogol from Osh, you must travel along a paved road through mountains and valleys, making the journey slow but visually stunning.
+Although the distance isn't great in kilometers, the trip can take between 5 and 7 hours, depending on the type of transport and the road conditions.

 From the old bus station (see location in the Osh post) there are daily shared taxis and marshrutkas to Sary-Mogol and Sary-Tash, the key town at the crossroads between Kyrgyzstan, Tajikistan and China.
 However, schedules or availability may vary from day to day, so it is advisable to ask in advance and verify that vehicles are available.